Skip to content

 • Jolly, rumbled, bobbed heads, jack-knives, merrily, roundhouse, switches, station yard, locomotive, grade (meaning incline).

-So you can see how a picture book, because it tells a particular story, will have language focused on that theme, and usually contains vocabulary-specific words, including some rare words.
+So you can see how a picture book, because it tells a particular story, will have language focused on that theme.
+And it usually contains vocabulary-specific words, including some rare words.

 “The least expensive thing we can give a child outside of a hug turns out to be the most valuable: words.”